minyk/morphline-mr/readme.md

 ## Map only job

-If one of 'r' or 'n' or 'e' option are not provided, the driver run map-only job.
+If one of 'r' or 'n' or 'e' options are not provided, the driver run map-only job.
 In this case, unparsable records should be dropped with dropRecord command.

 ## How to use Exception Partitioner